greyltc/android_external_sshfs/README.md

 To actually use paswordless login, you must add `-o IdentityFile=/data/.ssh/id_rsa` from now on so that your sshfs command becomes something like:
 ```
 su
-sshfs USER@SERVER: /data/media/0/sshfsmount -o allow_other -o ro -o follow_symlinks -o StrictHostKeyChecking=no -o reconnect -o IdentityFile=/data/.ssh/id_rsa
+sshfs USER@SERVER: /data/media/0/sshfsmount -o allow_other -o ro -o follow_symlinks -o StrictHostKeyChecking=no -o reconnect -o TCPKeepAlive=no -o  IdentityFile=/data/.ssh/id_rsa
 ```
 You'll no longer be prompted for a password when using sshfs.
 Perfect for automated mounting and unmounting.
 Note that you must do this for each server you with to set up passwordless login to.

 ## Other usage ideas
 After you setup passwordless login (as described above) you can:
 * Use the GScript Lite app to add a buttons to your homescreen that mount and unmount your files
-* Use the Tasker (paid) app to mount and unmount your files when you connect & disconnect to/from specific servers when you to specific Wi-Fi networks.
-For example, mount your home server when you connect to your home Wi-Fi and mount your work server when you connect to your work Wi-Fi.

-## Less tested switches
-Here are some switches that are less tested but may be required to get things to work properly  in certain scenarios
-`-o ServerAliveInterval=300` ServerAliveInterval
-Sets a timeout interval in seconds after which if no data has been received from the server, ssh(1) will send a message through the encrypted channel to request a response from the server.
-The default is 0, indicating that these messages will not be sent to the server

-`-o TCPKeepAlive=no` TCPKeepAlive
-Specifies whether the system should send TCP keepalive messages to the other side.
-If they are sent, death of the connection or crash of one of the machines will be properly noticed.
-This option only uses TCP keepalives (as opposed to using ssh level keepalives), so takes a long time to notice when the connection dies.
-As such, you probably want the ServerAliveInterval option as well.
-However, this means that connections will die if the route is down temporarily, and some people find it annoying.
-The default is “yes” (to send TCP keepalive messages), and the client will notice if the network goes down or the remote host dies.
-This is important in scripts, and many users want it too.
-To disable TCP keepalive messages, the value should be set to “no”.
+* The Tasker (paid) app becomes almost essential to maintain connectivity during network state changes.
+Setup Tasker tasks that execute the mount command when wifi and cellular connections go up and the unmount command when they go down.
+My testing shows this makes the mount bulletproof.

 ## Limitations
 * Media files mounted this way will NOT be picked up automatically by an automated media scanner (media scanning over a network connection is a bad idea anyway).
 * Mounting to any arbitrary directory on your device has not been fully tested and may not always work.
 Mounting to /data/media/0/sshfsmount as in the example above works reliably for me, as does mounting to /data/local/sshfsmount.
 YMMV for mounting to other directories.
 * Error message reporting doesn't work.
 If the sshfs command encounters any errors it will return 1 and exit silently so you're flying blind if things aren't working. sshfs prints its error messages to stderr which apparently android sends to /dev/null.
 I've found that `-o sshfs_debug -o debug` can cause crashes themselves (especially with paswordless login) so you best not use those either.
 Just don't make any mistakes and everything will be fine :^)
 * Connections are not maintained when the device's IP address changes (the underlying SSH connection breaks in this case).
-For example when the user switches from cellular to Wi-Fi.
-This could potentially be solved by something like mosh: http://mosh.mit.edu/
+For example when the user switches from cellular to Wi-Fi the mountpoint will become disconnected.
+This could potentially be solved by something like mosh: http://mosh.mit.edu/ A readily available workaround is to use the paid Tasker app to manage tne mount point as the network state changes (see above).